History

 The musical repertoire of the Choir is wide and varied.
 It includes music for all tastes, ranging from operatic choruses, spirituals, hymns, folk music and popular ballads.
 The Choir maintains the great tradition of male singing by including the 'big guns' of, 'Nidaros', 'Castilla', 'Comrades in Arms', etc., in its programme.
 It also has an extensive range of religious music, including major works such as the 'Cherubini Requiem Mass'.

-The Choir has had the privilege of sharing the concert platform with some world famous artists, Paul Robeson, Sir Geraint Evans, Stuart Burrows, Dame Gwyneth Jones, Constance Shacklock, Patricia Kern and the internationally renowned guitarist John Williams, to name but a few.
+The Choir has had the privilege of sharing the concert platform with some world famous artists, The Stereophonics, Tom Jones, Paul Robeson, Sir Geraint Evans, Stuart Burrows, Dame Gwyneth Jones, and the internationally renowned guitarist John Williams, to name but a few.
 The Halle Orchestra, the Philharmonia Orchestra, the BBC Welsh Symphony Orchestra, the Black Dykes Mills Band, the Band of the Welsh Guards and the South African Naval Band are examples of the well-known orchestras and bands with which the Choir has worked.

-During the last 40 years the Choir has travelled extensively both nationally and internationally.
-It has appeared at the Royal National Festival Hall, the Albert Hall, the Barbican, the National Exhibition Centre, St. David's Hall and at numerous Cathedrals throughout the British Isles.
+During the last 60 years the Choir has travelled extensively both nationally and internationally.
+It has appeared at the Royal National Festival Hall, the Albert Hall, the Barbican, the National Exhibition Centre, St. David's Hall and at numerous Cathedrals throughout the British Isles and abroad.

 The Choir's first visit abroad in 1961, was by invitation to take part in the Bela Bartok Festival at Debrecen in Hungary.
 They were the first Welsh choir to sing behind the 'Iron Curtain' and the impression created resulted in a further invitation in 1978 and again in 1986 for the Festival's 25th Anniversary where they reached the final of the competition.

-Since 1961 the Choir has visited and performed in France, Belgium, Holland, Germany, Ireland and Spain.
-Inter-continental travel commenced in 1990 with a tour of On Canada repeated in 1995.
+Since 1961 the Choir has visited and performed in Croatia, France, Belgium, Holland, Germany, Ireland and Spain.
+Inter-continental travel commenced in 1990 with a tour of Canada repeated in 1995.

 In 1996 the Choir celebrated its 75th Anniversary.
 It performed 23 concerts during the year, the highlight being the Gala Concert given at St. David's Hall, Cardiff when the Choir was joined by the renowned Italian soprano, Nuccia Focile, and the Internationally famous baritone, Jason Howard.
 In autumn, 1997 a concert tour of Johannesburg and Capetown, South Africa took place.
 In 2001 the Choir returned to Canada, but this time to Vancouver and Vancouver Island in British Columbia, for what was, according to press adulation, probably their most successful tour ever.
 In 2002 the Choir represented Wales at the Interceltique Festival held in Lorient Brittany, in 2003 undertook a short tour of Jersey and in 2004 visited Malta and Gozo where they were very well received being the first Welsh choir to visit Gozo.
 2005 saw a return to Vancouver and in the following years trips to Venice, San Marino and Cyprus were taken.